-Uni Primary staff members are not allowed to provide childcare for Uni Primary families during the school year.
+Uni Primary staff members (teachers, co-teachers, etc.) are not allowed to provide childcare for Uni Primary families during the school year.
 Asking staff for childcare places the staff in a complicated position.
 We would, of course, wish to be called upon if an emergency arose, but not as an occasional or consistent situation.
+This is especially important this year as staff may have remote duties.